krvoje/polyrhythm/README.md

 A small script to print out polyrhythms for a given combination of beats.
+Reimplemented also in Rust for fun's sake.

 Prints out the individual beats, and then their combination.